-Complete difference images will be made available for download no later than 24 hours from L1PublicT the end of visit acquisition.
+Complete difference images will be made available for download no later than 24 hours from LIPUblicT the end of visit acquisition.

-The images will remain accessible with low-latency (seconds from request to start of download) for at least 30 days, with slower access afterwards (minutes to hours).
-I1CacheLifetime
+The images will remain accessible with low-latency (seconds from request to start of downtemplate given the time of observation, airmass, and seeing.